 National Dance Month

 National Hispanic Heritage Month

 Latin American History

 AV sound system, 3-4 mics on stands, 3 chairs.
+They can bring their own sound system for an additional $350 fee.
 They arrive 60 minutes in advance to set up.